Previous Post: Sri Lanka’s Dambulla Cave Temple – A Treasure Trove of Buddhist Art

 Not a lot of shade up on top of the ridge so the breeze was appreciated!
 We walked along the ridge, took lots of breaks to sip on water and enjoy the views – it was about 3:30 and we had spent about two and a half not too strenuous hours getting up there.

 Trip reports on the Manigala hike sometimes have images of tents inserted right about here.
 It seems that some groups spend the night up there before heading back down on the other side the next morning.
 I did see some evidence of tent spots not far from where our villager/guide is standing in the photo below.

 We would stay well hydrated and make our way down to the Illikumbura side later that afternoon.
 On our way back down we would pass through areas that had been cultivated and/or turned into grazing grounds.

-For some reason I did not take any photos of our descent to the Illikumbura Forest Office.
+For some reason, I did not take any photos of our descent to the Illikumbura Forest Office.
 I do recall that the trail back down was much rougher than the path up to the ridge from the other side.
 Parts were quite steep with occasionally challenging footing.
 I made major use of my trekking poles – now a dozen centimetres longer – for the descent.
 Some without poles had trouble negotiating the path and every once in a while those in front would wait until the rest caught up.
-Making things easier was a dry as opposed to wet and muddy path.
+Making things easier was a dry as opposed to a wet and muddy path.

-After an hour of down the other side of the hill we finished the day with a short walk to our home for the night – a safari-style camp set up on the banks of the Thelgamu Oya with a bungalow above serving as the kitchen and accommodation for the staff.
+After an hour of down the other side of the hill, we finished the day with a short walk to our home for the night – a safari-style camp set up on the banks of the Thelgamu Oya with a bungalow above serving as the kitchen and accommodation for the staff.
 In front of the bungalow was a covered porch which would become the dining area the next morning.

 In the photo below you can see a couple of the tents as well as a shower and a toilet tent that have been set up.
 The river is to the left; the bungalow is on a flat area above.